powsybl/powsybl-optimizer/open-reac/README.md

 ### 6 Optimal power flow problems

-Deux OPFs sont résolus de manière successive.
-D'abord un Direct Current Optimal Power Flow (DCOPF), décrit en section [6.1](#61-direct-current-optimal-power-flow) puis un Alternative Current Optimal Power Flow (ACOPF), décrit en section [6.2](#62-alternative-current-optimal-power-flow).
+Two OPFs are successively solved.
+First, a Direct Current Optimal Power Flow (DCOPF) as described in section [6.1](#61-direct-current-optimal-power-flow), followed by an Alternating Current Optimal Power Flow (ACOPF) described in section [6.2](#62-alternative-current-optimal-power-flow).
 This is done for two main reasons:
 - If the DCOPF resolution fails (see [6.1](#61-direct-current-optimal-power-flow)), it provides a strong indication that the ACOPF resolution will also fail.
   The DCOPF serves as a formal consistency check on the data.